 - Expansion of the Child Tax Credit and Family Leave Policies.
 The American Rescue Plan, a nearly $2 trillion economic relief package passed in early 2021, contained a significant (if temporary) expansion of the child tax credit for low- and middle-income Americans.
-President Biden has proposed extending that expansion for several more years, ultimately with an eye to making it permanent, while instituting a national paid family leave scheme (which most other advanced economies have already).
+President Biden’s American Families Plan proposes extending that expansion for several more years, ultimately with an eye to making it permanent, while instituting a national paid family leave scheme (which most other advanced economies have already).
 These measures aren’t guaranteed to become law, but they’d make life much easier for working parents if they did.

 Meanwhile, momentum is building for a substantial increase to the federal minimum wage, which had remained at $7.25 per hour for more than a decade.